janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 >  &emsp; &emsp; &emsp; &emsp; the pale hair of the goddess. <br>

 ### Stanza 3
+This next stanza continues Vidal's ramblings about Actaeon.

 > The dogs leap on Actæon, <br>
 > &emsp; &emsp; &emsp; &emsp; “Hither, hither, Actæon,” <br>
 > Spotted stag of the wood; <br>